-Oxford students belong to a college, where they live, eat and attend small group tutorials with teachers.
+Oxford students belong to a college, where they live, eat and attend small-group tutorials with teachers.
 Postgraduate students are more likely to live outside college and will not necessarily be taught within their college.

 In general, Oxford graduates progress to high-profile careers, and many prominent politicians, cultural figures and award-winning scientists are associated with the university.

-Many academic departments at MIT offer courses in life science topics, to contribute towards either a major or a minor degree subject.
+Many academic departments at the Massachusetts Institute of Technology offer courses in life science topics, to contribute towards either a major or a minor degree subject.